Hoyt-Systems-Texas/HoytSys.Common/Docs/Development/FeatureChecklist.md

 - [ ] What will happen if the backing data source goes away?
 If something bad could happen how do we recover?
 - [ ] Does the complexity out way the usefulness?
 - [ ] Is the design flexible enough to handle any unknown edge cases?

+# Deployment Checklist

+- [ ] Have the correct security headers been applied?
+- [ ] Make sure the application forces secure connection.
+- [ ] Do not allow CORS globally in a production environment.
+- [ ] All the protected urls return unauthorized access if not an active session.
+- [ ] All numbers used for security use a secure random number generator and are at least 128 bits long.
+- [ ] Secure cookies have been used for storing the session information.
+- [ ] User is not trusted to provide security information like user id and roles unless it has been signed.

+# Possible Ways to Secure A System

+* Generating secure random numbers for exposed keys.
+* Signed urls which a shared secret or a certificate.
+* Always use the user who is requesting the data access level.
+* Separate the backend processes from user level process.
+* Always use secure cookies.